-There are plenty of variables that come into play when deciding on a race strategy: stroke, distance, individual preference and swimming style, to name a few.
-Each strategy is best suited for particular types of swimmers.
-However, all too frequently, the blanket advice offered by a coach is to 'race hard'.
+Plenty of variables come to play when deciding on a race strategy: stroke, distance, capabilities and swimming style, to name a few.
 Coaches are undoubtedly passionate about the success of each of their athletes and want to optimize race strategies individually.
-Unfortunately, with limited time and resources, this can be a challenging, if not impossible, task.
+Unfortunately, this task is challenging, if not impossible, with limited time and resources.

 Enter TritonWear.
-Through data collection, coaches and athletes can review and analyze specific aspects of swim performance after each practice, as well as track metrics over time.
-This data can be used to determine how each swimmer should swim their races to achieve the most success, based on their strengths and weaknesses.
+Through data collection, coaches and athletes can review and analyze specific aspects of swim performance after each practice and track metrics over time.
+This data can be used to determine how each swimmer should swim their races to achieve the most success.

-For quick references, you can also check out some of TritonWear's race analysis, where you can see how the best athletes swim their races, and apply their strategies where you see fit.
-To give an example, let's take a look at our analysis of the women's 200 free at the 2017 Fina World Championships in Budapest.
-This was the race where Federica Pellegrini beat Katie Ledecky, breaking Ledecky's gold medal streak.
+You can also check TritonWear's race analysis to see how the best athletes race and apply their strategies where you see fit.
+For example, let's look at the analysis of the women's 200 Freestyle in Tokyo 2020.

-After analyzing the metrics, we found 3 distinct strategies used in the race by the competitors.
+After analyzing the metrics, we found three distinct strategies used in the race by the competitors.

-The second strategy was used by Emma McKeon, Katinka Hosszu and Charlotte Bonnet.
-They took longer, stronger strokes throughout the race, but at a lower rate.
-With this strategy, they were able to hold a strong DPS and generate more speed per stroke than the rest of the field.
-Their high DPS, along with maintained speed in each lap, meant they had good stroke index numbers.
-High stroke index means they were taking more efficient strokes, ensuring they had sustained energy throughout the race.
+Penny Oleksiak and Barbora Seemanova used this second strategy and took longer, stronger strokes throughout the race but at a lower rate.
+With this race plan, they could hold a strong DPS and generate more speed per stroke than the rest of the field.
+Their high DPS and maintained speed in each lap meant they had the best Stroke Index numbers.
+A high Stroke Index means they were taking more efficient strokes, ensuring they had sustained energy throughout the race.
 The key to this strategy is having the strength to increase DPS to generate speed and balance out the longer, slower strokes.

-From this, we can see how the same race can be swam in multiple ways.
-Through years of training, these top level swimmers developed racing strategies that suit their style.
-With TritonWear, specific data is accesible to athletes and coaches, making it easier to determine which type of strategy will work well for individual swimmers, for any given event.
-Once you've identified swimming style, you can also see how elite athletes swim their races and use this to guide your own strategy.
+The brief analysis above shows how the same race can be swum in multiple ways.
+Through years of training, these top-level swimmers developed racing strategies that suit their unique capabilities.
+With TritonWear, more than 30 data are accessible to athletes and coaches, making it easier to determine which strategy will work well for individual swimmers for any given event.
+Coaches and athletes can also see how other swimmers (the same speed, height and gender) swim each phase and use this to guide their own strategy.

-With the accessibility of data, there are countless avenues you can pursue in guiding your swimmers' growth in the pool.
+With the accessibility of data, you can pursue countless avenues to guide your swimmer's growth in the pool.
 Optimizing race strategy with data allows you to tweak specific areas that aren't working well and remove any inefficiencies.
 You can test out different race strategies to find the one that best suits individual athletes.
-Additionally, you can use data to identify, and work on, specific variables that need to be improved for the swimmer to be capable of actually executing the strategy come race day.
+Additionally, you can use data to identify and work on specific variables that need to be improved for the swimmer to execute the strategy come race day.